Menu

 AI: Based on the search results, here's what I found about LangGraph's latest versio

-Real agents need more than one tool.
+Real agents carry more than one tool.
 The LLM picks the best fit based on the user’s question and the docstrings you wrote.
-Here’s an agent with three tools — watch it choose the right one each time.
+Here’s an agent with three tools — watch how it selects the right one each time.

 python